-- Safety and Maintenance checks. - Maintenance on University property within a Residence Hall room. - Reasonable belief by staff that University policies are being violated or reasonable suspicion that illegal and criminal activities are taking place inside. - K9 sweeps for controlled substances may be conducted on the outside of residence halls, and inside the hallways and common areas.
-Hallways of residence halls are not considered private for purposes of this policy.
-MHU and law enforcement will not conduct a K9 search inside a student room without consent, exigent circumstances, probable cause, or a valid search warrant.

-- Emergency conditions such as fire or threatening weather. - Closing or locking doors or windows prior to the closing of the building.
+- Safety and Maintenance checks. - Maintenance on University property within a Residence Hall room. - Reasonable belief by staff that University policies are being violated or reasonable suspicion that illegal and criminal activities are taking place inside. - Emergency conditions such as fire or threatening weather. - Closing or locking doors or windows prior to the closing of the building.

-A resident's room may be searched under normal circumstances, with reasonable suspicion, by a University official who has received authorization from the occupying student, the Director of Safety and Security, the Chief of Safety and Security, the Associate VPSLDean of Students, and/or the VPSLD.
+A resident's room may be searched under normal circumstances, with reasonable suspicion, by a University official who has received authorization from the occupying student, the Director of Safety and Security, the Chief of Safety and Security, the Assistant Dean of Students, and/or the VPSL.
 The search may include, but is not limited to, opening drawers and refrigerators, examining furnishings and personal effects, and searching an adjoining bath/suite.
-In a crisis/ emergency situation, other University officials may enter student rooms with no search warrant or notice given for emergencies such as:
+In a crisis/ emergency situation, other university officials may enter student rooms with no search warrant or notice given for emergencies such as: